sch3fr/StudyDump/README.md

 Although I found it really difficult to focus today, I still did quite a lot, I think.
 Looking up someone explaining the connections between .xaml and .xaml.cs files is tremendously helpful.
 ## 20-JUL-21
 I did some UI tweaks and learned about new thing is WPF.
 Today is the 8th day of the challenge (I started this log on the 3rd day) and I really hope I can bring myself to really code everyday.
 While I like coding, it was really hard for me to force myself to actually do it today and yesterday.
 Here's to better tommorow.
+## 21-JUL-21
+Finally I got to learning the XAML layouts.
+I'm so excited!